 Hardback, 640 pages, 54 illustrations in the text.

-Amiable Warriors is being published in three volumes over the next two years.
+Amiable Warriors is being published in three volumes over the next few years.
 Volume One, A Space to Breathe was published in February 2015, by Paradise Press.

 This wonderful book celebrates those early days of CHE and honours those brave pioneers who weren't afraid to speak out in the fight for Equality in what were unenlightened times.
 I'm proud to have been there.